Skip to main content

 • “The soundtrack bothers me; there have been multiple occasions where the music selected for a scene just doesn't fit the mood.”

-• “It's not the songs themselves that are bad, in my opinion, it's how they are used.”
+• “It's not the songs themselves that are bad, but how they are used.”

-• “The animations are rough, music tracks often don't loop neatly, the voice work often comes across as a little flat, and the environments look like they're from a game from a decade ago.”
+• “The animations are rough, music tracks often don't loop neatly, the voice work often comes across as a little flat (particularly in Royce's sections).”

 • atmosphere